Diseases of the Jaw

 Once your jawbone is affected, your teeth, oral health, and general wellbeing are also affected.

-If you or your loved ones experience frequent headaches or a soreness of the jaw upon waking up, consult your Ria Family Dental dentist right away.
+If you or your loved ones experience frequent headaches or a soreness of the jaw upon waking up, consult your Yeronga dentist right away.

 It’s possible that your jaw has a disease that should be treated immediately to head off devastating effects.